Introduction

 You Can Improve Your Arthritic Knee

-THERE IS SO MUCH YOU CAN DO.
+THERE’S SO MUCH YOU CAN DO RIGHT NOW!

 Conclusion